 Conduct primary research by:

-- Strategizing with team members working on the ground with the issue.
+- Strategizing with team members closest to the issue

 Great secondary sources include:

-- Leadership books from experts who’ve written about the problem.
+- Leadership books from experts who have written about the problem

 In order to make the most objective decision:

 - Get into a humble mindset and make sure you’re willing to listen and learn.

 - Reverse-engineer the possible outcome of any given solution.

 - Weigh the pros and cons of each choice.